Dr. Ambedkar Institute of Technology: Faculty

-The teaching staff consists of 7 professor, 5 associate professors, 2 asst. professors, 1 selection grade lecturer, 11 senior scale lLecturers and two lecturers.
+The teaching staff consists of 7 professor, 5 associate professors, 2 asst. professors, 1 selection grade lecturer, 11 senior scale lecturers and two lecturers.
 The average professional experience of the staff is 16 years with the senior most staff of the department having 24 years of experience.

 Three staff members have doctoral qualification, 11 staff members are pursuing doctoral degree, Five staff members are possessing postgraduate degree.

 Staffs are life members of prestigious professional bodies like ISTE, IEI, ICI, ISET, ACCE, IWWA and IGS etc. They are actively engaged in research and development activities of the Department and have presented more than 35 papers and have many publications to their credit.
 Some of the staff members have delivered invited lectures.

 Department has well experienced and trained technical supporting staff.

 Infrastructure

 The department has 8 laboratories with a total area of about 1426 sq.m.
 All laboratories are well equipped with sophisticated equipment like Total Station, Automatic Tilting levels, Triaxial Shear Test Apparatus, Atomic absorption Spectrophotometer, High volume air sampler, UTM and CTM etc.

 The department has a well-maintained Computer center.
 The latest software packages like STAAD, STRUD, AUTOCIVIL, etc. are available.
 A Research Centre is set up for carrying out research work.

 The department has received AICTE grants of about Rs.
 53.5 lakhs under Modernization and Removal of Obsolescence, Research & Development, and Thrust Area programs.
 There is a good department library with more than 500 technical books and project reports.

 The Department also has been funded about 100 lakhs by the World Bank under TEQIP by which many more latest equipments will be added to the laboratories.